My Acadia National Park Bucket List Guide: 12 Must-Do Experiences

 I woke up at 3 AM to drive to Cadillac Mountain, and let me tell you, watching the sun rise over the Atlantic from the highest point on the East Coast was worth every second of lost sleep.
 The sky exploded in pinks and oranges while waves crashed against those iconic granite cliffs below.
 I just stood there, coffee in hand, completely mesmerized.

 After exploring all the incredible things to do in Acadia National Park, I can see why everyone raves about this place.
-From cruising the stunning Park Loop Road to stuffing my face with wild blueberries along the Jordan Pond trail, every moment here feels like you’re living in a postcard.
+From cruising the stunning Park Loop Road to stuffing my face with wild blueberries along the Jordan Pond trail, this is one of my favorite destinations in Maine.
 Let me show you why this slice of coastal Maine completely blew my mind.

 Best Things to Do in Acadia National Park